Social-National Assembly: 2000s

 Co-founder of the organization was Andriy Biletsky.
 In the late 2000s, Ukrainian president Victor Yushchenko and the Our Ukraine bloc bolstered the S.N.A. and other far-right groups by supporting an explicitly nationalist view of Ukrainian history.
 Following the 2009 death of Maksym Chaika, an S.N.A member who was killed in a fight with antifascists in Odesa, Yushchenko supported the far-right interpretation of Chaika's death, describing him and others as heroes and victims driven to violence for a just cause.

 In 2010, the Ukrainian Helsinki Human Rights Union reported the S.N.A and "Patriot of Ukraine" attacks Vietnamese and other foreign market stalls in Vasylkiv.
-Most attacks were carried out by youth and targeted Vietnamese, Uzbeks and Gypsies.
+Most attacks were carried out by youth and targeted Vietnamese, Uzbeks and Roma.
 According to the S.N.A website, they drove foreigners from the market within two weeks and replaced them with Ukrainians.
 The S.N.A states that some of their victims were hospitalized.
 Later that year, Ukrainian authorities shut down an S.N.A.-linked music festival near Kyiv that promoted neo-Nazism and chauvinism among Ukrainian youth.
 The music glorified the skinhead movement, Nazi aesthetics and the harassment of minorities.